Frequently Asked Questions

 Good Neighbor is a free platform that connects at risk individuals who need to maintain social distancing, with volunteers in their community.
 After an individual submits a request for a delivery or check-in call, Good Neighbors will reach out to our volunteer community to locate a compatible volunteer.
 The volunteer will then contact the recipient directly via email or phone to facilitate the delivery or check-in.

 Where is Good Neighbors operating?

-We are currently facilitating deliveries in the greater Boston area and Louisville area, however, phone calls and letter writing can be conducted from all 50 U.S. states.
+Good Neighbors was founded in Boston after the pandemic started and since then we have successfully completed over 5000 deliveries.
+We are currently facilitating deliveries in the entire state of Rhode Island, operating as www.bekindri.org.
+Phone calls and letter writing can be conducted from all 50 U.S. states.

 What services can a Good Neighbor help with?

 A volunteer can help deliver items from a nearby store or food pantry.
 They can also conduct friendly check-ins (i.e. phone calls and snail mail).

 Is there a fee to use Good Neighbors?